minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 10. Start your node:

 :::important SET YOUR PASSWORD
-Make sure to change the password below from `123` to a long password using a-z and 0-9 characters only.<br/>
+Make sure to change the password below from `INSERTPASSWORD` to a long password using a-z and 0-9 characters only.<br/>
 This will be the password to access your Minidapp Hub.
 :::

 ```
-docker run -d -e minima_mdspassword=123 -e minima_server=true -v ~/minimadocker9001:/home/minima/data -p 9001-9004:9001-9004 --restart unless-stopped --name minima9001 minimaglobal/minima:latest
+docker run -d -e minima_mdspassword=INSERTPASSWORD -e minima_server=true -v ~/minimadocker9001:/home/minima/data -p 9001-9004:9001-9004 --restart unless-stopped --name minima9001 minimaglobal/minima:latest
 ```

 :::note What do all the parameters mean?

 - `-d`: daemon mode, Minima will run in the background
-- `-e minima_mdspassword=123` : sets the password for your MiniDapp system to 123. **YOU MUST USE A LONG SECURE PASSWORD USING LOWERCASE LETTERS AND NUMBERS ONLY**
+- `-e minima_mdspassword=INSERTPASSWORD` : sets the password for your MiniDapp system. **YOU MUST USE A LONG SECURE PASSWORD USING LOWERCASE LETTERS AND NUMBERS ONLY**
 - `-e minima_server=true` : sets your node type as a server node that receives incoming connections
 - `-v ~/minimadocker9001:/home/minima/data` : creates a local folder called **minimadocker9001** in your home directory and maps it to the **/home/minima/data** directory in Docker.
 The **minimadocker9001** folder is where the Minima database and is also where your backups will be stored.
 - `-p 9001-9004:9001-9004` : the port number mapping from your server to the Docker container